HexmosTech/Ansika/README.md

 #### Ansible Python API

-- We executing the ansible playbook file inside the executor.py
+- Specify the ansible playbook file that should be executed inside the executor.py
 - Adjust the playbook file path in the [executor.py](https://github.com/HexmosTech/Ansika/blob/main/executor.py#L47) file.
 - You can refer [Ansible Python API](https://docs.ansible.com/ansible/latest/dev_guide/developing_api.html) for more details about the code.